Radiation therapy

 Lymphoedema

-Lymphoedema is sometimes a temporary effect of radiation therapy, but it can be ongoing.
+Lymphoedema or swelling is sometimes just a temporary effect of radiation therapy, but it can be ongoing.
 It can also be a late effect, appearing months or even years after treatment.
-People who have had surgery followed by radiation therapy are more at risk.

 Learn more